af/faction/README.md

 If you're using [redux](https://github.com/rackt/redux) you can then use faction's built-in middleware to painlessly deal with these Promise action payloads.
-In the preceding example, this middleware will dispatch two separate actions to the store as follows:
+In the preceding async action example, this middleware will dispatch two separate actions to the store as follows:

 First it will dispatch a "pending" action (with the same `type`), indicating that the asynchronous operation has begun.
-Note that `action.meta.isPending` is true:
+Note that `action.meta.isPending` is `true`:
 ```js
 { type: 'FETCH_TODOS',
   payload: null,